Coaching Reading Workshop

 How will we explain this objective in words that help children to grasp the meaning?

 How will you layer productive language outcomes alongside content objective?

 How will we convince children that this strategy or skill will help them as readers, building engagement and motivation?

 What text best matches the primary literacy objective?
 How will you share the text—by reading aloud an excerpt from a familiar book or a big book, charting the desired passages, or displaying them on the SMART board?

 Does this text reflect culturally responsive support structures you have put in place in the classroom?

 Which pages or passages will you read?
-How will you “think aloud” to help students hear what the process is like “inside your head” as the most skilled reader in the room when you use this strategy?
+How will you “think aloud” to help children hear what the process is like “inside your head” as the most skilled reader in the room when you use this strategy?

-How will you give students an opportunity to try this strategy while they are still with you as a group on the carpet, so that you can assess whether or not they have understood so far?
+How will you give children an opportunity to try this strategy while they are still with you as a group on the carpet, so that you can assess whether or not they have understood so far?

-How do you decide with whom to confer during independent work time?
+How do you decide with whom to confer during Independent Work Time?